hashgraph/hedera-mirror-node/docs/monitor.md

 ```

 #### Scheduled Transactions
-Scheduled transactions require unique configuration as they encompass 2 transactions during the entity creation.
+Scheduled transactions require unique configuration as they encompass two transactions during the entity creation.
 One (outer) transaction for the `Schedule` entity create and one (inner/scheduled) transaction to eventually be executed.
 The inner transaction must be signed by all required signatories as part of the `ScheduleCreate` or `ScheduleSign` scenario transactions.
 Due to this the monitor by default will initially support only `ScheduleCreate` scenarios in which the inner transaction is a `CryptoCreate` with `receiverSignatureRequired` set to true.